Iron Mountain Central Historic District: Junior High (301 W. Hughitt)

 The Iron Mountain Junior High School was constructed in 1938 from a design by local architects F. E. Parmalee & Son.
 It was built at the location of the earlier Central School, which was demolished in early 1938.
-The building is still used as part of the Middle School.
 The structure is a three-story light orange brick Art Deco building.
 It is constructed in a five-part form, with narrow projecting central and end sections connected by broader recessed sections.
 A broad central entrance flanked by piers is reached via a broad flight of steps.
 The central section contains three windows each on the second and third floors, while the narrow end sections contain no windows at all.
 The windows were originally double-hung six-over-six style, but are now two-over-two.

 Holy Trinity Episcopal Church (221 W. B Street)

 The original Holy Trinity Episcopal Church was an 1890 wooden Gothic building standing at this location.
 A fire badly damaged the building in 1950 and this new structure was built in 1952/53.
 The church is a Neo-Gothic structure of random ashlar over concrete block with a square tower and a steep gable-roof nave.